Pedniel/Rijndael256Verilog/README.md

 # Rijndael256Verilog

-Simple 32 bit block size Rjindael implementation in verilog.
+Simple 32 byte block size Rjindael implementation in verilog.

 Decryption and encryption for both ECB and CTRL mode.